Nimrockdev/Doc/MYSQL/connecting.md

-Type in a terminal
+## Type in a terminal, connecting a DBName
   `mysql -h localhost -u userName -p DBName`

 Type password
   `userPass`

-Other
+## Type in a terminal, connecting a mysql
 `mysql -h localhost -u userName -p`

+Type password
+  `userPass`

 And select DB
 `show databases;`
 `use dbName;`